Abigail’s Party (1977) dir. Mike Leigh

 w/ Yaphet Kotto, Andrew Duggan, Joyce Van Patten, Jeannie Berlin, Brett Somers

-Cohen’s scathing debut film didn’t appeal to black or white audiences in the early 1970s, not even with alternate titles like Beverly Hills Nightmare, Dial Rat for Terror, and Housewife.
+Larry Cohen’s scathing debut film didn’t appeal to black or white audiences in the early 1970s, not even with alternate titles like Beverly Hills Nightmare, Dial Rat for Terror, and Housewife.
 The latter, geared toward sexploitation fans, had the misleading tagline “She’ll try anything.”
 Bone is the right title because it’s what Cohen gets down to in terms of the politics of race and economic class in the first years after the Civil Rights Movement.
 It’s also, of course, the name of the film’s antagonist, a “big black buck” riddled with a “nigger mystique” who is “just doing what’s expected” of him.
-He holds a Beverly Hills housewife (Van Patten) hostage while her car dealer husband (Duggan) goes to the bank to withdraw $5,000.
-Kotto (Blue Collar, Alien, Homicide) plays Bone with equal parts control and madness.
-Robber, wife, and husband, all three are driven by internal conflicts—some radioactive contradiction in their desires—and in the course of 95 minutes the actors act their characters raw!
+He holds a Beverly Hills housewife (Joyce Van Patten) hostage while her car dealer husband (Andrew Duggan) goes to the bank to withdraw $5,000.
+Yaphet Kotto, whose career kicked off two years later playing a James Bond villain in Live and Let Die, leading to memorable roles in Blue Collar (1978), Alien (1979), and the TV show Homicide (1993-2000), plays Bone with equal parts control and madness.
+All three characters, robber, wife, and husband, are driven by internal conflicts—some radioactive contradiction in their desires—and in the course of 95 minutes the actors act their characters raw.
 Shockingly human.
+Electric.
+Sweaty.
+A dead rat in the pool on a sunny day.
 Jeannie Berlin (Heartbreak Kid) and Brett Somers (of Match Game fame) make the most of their bizarre supporting roles.
 As well, the film owes much to George Folsey Jr.’s audacious editing.
 Cohen tagged the film a “tough comedy” and it’s apt.
 On DVD from Blue Underground.
 Cohen next directed the blaxploitation features Hell Up in Harlem (1973) and Black Caesar (1973), then his horror classics It’s Alive (1974) and God Told Me To (1976).

 Brother from Another Planet (1984) dir.
 John Sayles